 8. Encourage healthy habits to avoid GI issues related to screen time

-Dr. Medina advises parents to keep some practical guidelines in mind when allowing screen time to reduce digestive issues:
+Parents should keep some practical guidelines in mind when allowing screen time to reduce digestive issues:

 - Limit screen time to increments of 20-30 minutes.